 Aboveground Petroleum Storage Act, California EPA Scope of CUPA Implementation, Cal EPA Aboveground Petroleum Storage Act FAQs, US EPA SPCC Farm Brochure, US EPA Fact Sheet on SPCC on Farms, US EPA SPCC Summary (bluebrochure), SPCC Guidance Regional Inspectors, Spill Prevention Control & Countermeasure Plan Requirements, and Summary of Federal SPCC Regulations.
 SPCC templates can be found at documents, forms, & templates.
-For additional information contact United States Environmental Protection Agency (USEPA) at www.epa.gov.
+For additional information contact United States Environmental Protection Agency (USEPA) at US EPA - SPCC Information.
 For cleanup of a release from a petroleum stored in aboveground containers and tanks go to the Site Mitigation Program.
 You may want to access training on Spill Prevention Countermeasure Control Plans at the following link:

 US EPA Training on SPCC Plans

 Environmental Health Service Division, Hazardous Materials Section as the CUPA prepares and maintains the Solano County Hazardous Materials Area Plan which is a county-wide contingency plan for reponses to spills of hazardous materials.
 This plan is prepared in consultation with response agencies and the Solano County Office of Emergency Services.
 The current version of the Area Plan is dated 2013 and the associated appendices are Hazardous Materials Area Plan (2013 version), Hazardous Materials Tool Kit, Bio Terrorism Annex, Cal EMA Checklist, Fire Department MOU, Fuel Pipelines, Hazmat Group Positions, Hazmat Incident Report Template, Multi Casualty Decontamination Plan, High Hazard Facilities, Levels of Training,Local Agency Reimbursement, Local Agency Reimbursement Templete, Mass Casualty Hospital Care, Mass Fatality, MOU between Solano County Health Officer and Resource Management, Multi Casualty Incident Plan, Napa Hazmat Team MOU, Non Occupation Pesticide Injuries, Notification Guide, Onscene Checklist, Organization Chart, Pesticide Community Guide, Pesticide Drift, Pesticide Drift Resource Guide, Pesticide Illness, Pesticide Numbers, Pesticide Reimbursement, Pesticides Used Commonly in Solano County, Solano County Environmental Health Service Division Response Policies, Solano County Environmental Health Services Division Training, Solano County Interagency Hazardous Materials Team MOU, Solano County Hazmat Team Cost Recovery, Solano County Public School.
 Environmental Health Service Division is a member of the Cal EPA Refinery Task Force and participates in the Emergency Preparedness and Response Workgroup that is preparing guidance and proposed regulatory language to enhance Hazardous Materials Area Plan to improve response to incidents at refineries and other high risk facilities.

 While not a facet of CUPA program, the role of the Environmental Health Services Division at emergency responses involving hazardous materials is to provide technical assistance to the incident commander and the Solano County Interagency Hazardous Materials Team.
 Our capabilities include some field identification of hazardous materials.
 The Solano County Interagency Hazardous Materials Team is capable of Level A entry into a hot zone to identify and contain and control the hazardous materials incident.
-Additional HazMat team resources can be called upon from California Department of Forestry and Fire Protection- Napa , University of California Davis or Sacramento City Fire Dept. Information on the chemical and physical hazards of hazardous materials can be found at CDC Emergency Information, Extoxnet, Environmental Health and Toxicology, and Chemical Hazardous Emergency Medical Management (CHEMM)
+Additional HazMat team resources can be called upon from California Department of Forestry and Fire Protection- Napa , University of California Davis or Sacramento City Fire Dept. Information on the chemical and physical hazards of hazardous materials can be found at CDC Emergency Information, EXTOXNET, Environmental Health and Toxicology, TOXNET, and Chemical Hazardous Emergency Medical Management (CHEMM).

 Our role also includes acting as the Public Health Officer’s representative at the incident, providing regulatory oversight of cleanup and disposal of hazardous materials and wastes generated spill responses, the inspection of illegal drug labs Clan Lab Inspection Report, Clan Lab WARNING NOTICE, Clan Lab Clean-up Order, and the regulatory oversight of the proper assessment and cleanup of illegal drug laboratory properties see Procedures for Meth Lab Assessment and Cleanup and Clan Lab Contractors & Consultants.
 For contamination in soil and groundwater go to the Site Mitigation Program.

 The Environmental Health Services Division responds to hazardous substances complaints.
 Most complaints deal with illegal disposal of hazardous substances.
 Investigations are confidential until completion at which time records become public.
 Contact us at (707) 784-6765 or after hours at (866) 329-0932 to report illegal disposal of hazardous material and waste.
 In addition, you may contact the State of California hotline at 1-800-69-TOXIC to report illegal disposal of hazardous waste.
-For household hazardous waste and small business hazardous waste disposal locations and information see the Recycle Guide, Demolition Wastes, and for paint recycling/disposal see PaintCare.
+For household hazardous waste and small business hazardous waste disposal locations and information see the Recycle Guide, Demolition Wastes, and for paint see PaintCare.
 Solano County Environmental Health does not regulate the management and disposal of medical wastes.
 The regulatory authority over medical waste management remains with the California Department of Public Health, Medical Waste Program.
 For disposal of medical wastes such as syringe needles and fluid blood see the Medical Waste Management Program.
 For information on cleanup of soil and groundwater impact from hazardous materials releases go to the Site Mitigation Program or call us at 707-784-6765.